tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 Today's lesson will focus on command line basics and setting up an Anaconda virtual environment.
 It will also further investigate the key factors leading to the growth of the FinTech industry.

 Specifically, students will be introduced to the basic command line and virtual environment skills, which will help them use more advanced command line interface (CLI) tools in the next lesson as well as future units in the course.
-By learning more about the history of FinTech and the areas that have been disrupted through innovation and collaborate with others to make predictions about various FinTech domains in the form of future news headlines.
+By learning more about the history of FinTech and the areas that have been disrupted through innovation, students will collaborate to make predictions about various FinTech domains in the form of future news headlines.

 ### Class Objectives